mark-at-kenzan/mkdocs-test/README.md

 * Additional formatting is provided by [Markdown Extensions](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) such as Admonition, CodeHilite, and PyMdown.

+* To  view the documentation locally using the live development server, use the `mkdocs serve` command.
+Then point a browser to: http://127.0.0.1:8000

-* After the site is generated, it is deployed to GitHub Pages using the `mkdocs gh-deploy` command.
+* To build and deploy the site to [GitHub Pages](https://pages.github.com/) use the `mkdocs gh-deploy` command.
+(Make sure to enable GitHub pages in your repository settings.)

-To see the deployed documentation site, go to: https://mark-at-kenzan.github.io/mkdocs-test/
+To see the deployed documentation for this repository, go to: https://mark-at-kenzan.github.io/mkdocs-test/